senechaux/check-media-library-names-and-dates/README.md

-"2017-01-07 Reyes magos Prosperidad" is empty everywhere! check photos and videos in other folders split script run-files in several scripts cut photos with gray areas from "2008-10-04 Paracaidas" folder
+"2017-01-07 Reyes magos Prosperidad" is empty everywhere! check photos and videos in other folders split script run-files in several scripts cut photos with gray areas from "2008-10-04 Paracaidas" folder upload all photos to google photos compress images and videos before uploading

 Fix
 ===